2000–01 Luton Town F.C. season

 The 2000–01 season was the 115th season in the history of Luton Town Football Club, the club's 80th consecutive year in the Football League and its 83rd overall.
 Luton ended the season relegated from the Second Division, dropping into the basement level of League football for the first time since the 1967–68 season.
 The club went through a total of three managers following the departure of Lennie Lawrence; firstly Ricky Hill, then Lil Fuccillo, and eventually settling on Irishman Joe Kinnear.
 Under Kinnear's management, Luton underwent an initial resurgence, winning five of out of his first seven games.
 However, they failed to win any of their games in the final quarter of the season and ultimately slipped into the Third Division.
 Luton won only nine league games all season, setting a club record for the fewest wins over a 46-game season.

 This article covers the period from 1 July 2000 to 30 June 2001.

-Background

-Luton suffered from severe financial difficulty throughout the 1998–99 season and were forced to sell a number of established players and promising young stars.One of the club's directors, Cliff Bassett, made the decision to place the club into receivership as part of a move to shift controversial owner David Kohler out of the club.
-Kohler, accused by Luton supporters of selling the club's assets while continuing to draw a large salary of his own and of promoting an unworkable stadium project (known as the 'Kohlerdome') for his own means, relinquished his position as chairman on 20 February 1999 following the discovery of a petrol bomb in his letterbox.
-Despite his departure, Kohler remained as the majority shareholder and held out from selling until a suitable offer was made.
-Numerous bids from consortia fell through, unable to meet Kohler's demands, until, after being told by the Football League that the club would be unable to compete in the 1999–2000 season unless it was out of receivership, Bassett himself stepped in hours before the deadline and bought out Kohler's shares.
-Luton finished the 1999–2000 season in 13th position, relying heavily on players brought through the youth system, such as Emmerson Boyce, Gary Doherty, Matthew Taylor, Matthew Spring and Liam George.
-Bassett made it clear throughout the season that his intention was to find a new owner for the club and, on 23 May 2000, Luton Town was sold to a consortium led by businessman Mike Watson-Challis.